Snowflake

 </customizations></connection-customization>

-For more information, see the Customize the Connection String for a Native Connector(Link opens in a new window) article.
+For more information, see Customize Connection String for Native Connectors(Link opens in a new window).

 Troubleshooting